cb-nw-4/m6-3-react--redux-continued/__workshop/exercise-5.md

 Use the React Router documentation, as well as previous workshops, to create a route for `/artists/:id`, and a `<Redirect>` that otherwise sends users to `/artists/${DEFAULT_ARTIST_ID}`.

 Create a new component, `ArtistRoute`, which will be rendered when the artist path matches.

-> To make life a bit easier, you can use the terminal command `yarn nc ComponentName`.
-For example, in this case, you can run `yarn nc ArtistRoute`.
-It will create the correct component structure for you.
->
-> `nc` stands for "New Component".
-This functionality comes from an NPM package called `new-component` (https://www.npmjs.com/package/new-component).